vincerubinetti/intro-to-svgs/src/_sections/07-text.md

 #### Whitespace

-As we mentioned before, SVG (and most of the related web standards) are whitespace-insensitive.
+As mentioned before, SVG (and most of the related web standards) are whitespace-insensitive.
 Multiple consecutive whitespace characters are collapsed down to one.
-This can unfortunately cause tricky problems with text spacing in SVGs.
+This can unfortunately cause some tricky problems with text, because the way you format your code sometimes matters.

 ```xml
 grumpy<tspan>cat</tspan>